razoumov/publish/02-task-parallelism.md

 and add after the (i,j)-loops to compute Tnew the following:

 ~~~
-    lock1.add(1);   // each task atomically adds 1 to lock
+    lock1.add(1);   // each thread atomically adds 1 to lock
     lock1.waitFor(coltasks*rowtasks*count);   // then it waits for lock to be equal coltasks*rowtasks
 ~~~

 and after `T[row1..row2,col1..col2] = Tnew[row1..row2,col1..col2];` the following:

 ~~~
-    lock2.add(1);   // each task atomically subtracts 1 from lock
+    lock2.add(1);   // each thread atomically subtracts 1 from lock
     lock2.waitFor(coltasks*rowtasks*count);   // then it waits for lock to be equal 0
 ~~~

-Notice that we have a product `coltasks*rowtasks*count`, since lock1/lock2 will be incremented by all tasks at all iterations.
+Notice that we have a product `coltasks*rowtasks*count`, since lock1/lock2 will be incremented by all threads at all iterations.

-(4) Move `var count = 0: int;` into `coforall` so that it becomes a local variable for each task.
+(4) Move `var count = 0: int;` into `coforall` so that it becomes a local variable for each thread.
 Also, remove `count` instance (in `writeln()`) after `coforall` ends.

 (5) Make `delta` atomic: